amd/HPCTrainingDock/README.md

 ```

 To visualize all the input flags that can be provided to the script, run: `./build-docker.sh --help`.

+**NOTE**: in some OS cases, when launching the installation scripts it may be necessary to explictly include the  `--distro` option to avoid "7 arguments instead of 1" type of errors.

 To show more docker build output, add this option to the build command above: